 USING A HIGH ISO FOR FILM EMULATION

 As ISO increases, so does image noise.
-However, since most modern digital cameras still maintain a high level of sharp detail and color at medium-high ISOs, things like image noise can be seen as “digital grain” for a creative look.
+However, since most modern digital cameras still maintain a high level of sharp detail and vibrant colors at medium-high ISOs, image noise can be seen as “digital grain” for a creative look.

-One common use of high ISO is to emulate the film grain of a classic, popular portrait film such as Fuji 400H, or Kodak Portra 800.
-The noise levels are not very damaging to the image quality, yet they can create a much more natural look to grain (noise) compared to when it is added to a perfectly smooth-toned original image in post-production.
+So, one common use of high ISO is to emulate the film grain of a classic, popular portrait film such as Fuji 400H, or Kodak Portra 800.
+The noise levels are not very damaging to the image quality, yet they can create a much more natural look to grain (noise) compared to if it is added in post-production.

 USING ISO TO CONTROL MOTION BLUR